jeremybytes/presentation-preshow/README.md

 I use command-line parameters for configuration so that I can create shortcuts in advance that include the parameters for a particular presentation.
 This is particularly useful if I have multiple presentations on one day; I can create a separate shortcut for each presentation.

 ## Features
+**Version 0.3.0**
+* New parameter "-u" to provide a URL to display at the bottom of the screen

 **Version 0.2.0**
 * Application defaults to full-screen
 * Command-line parameter for image folder location